SORT/MAP/FILTER OPTIMIZATION CASE STUDY

 User surveys & insights

-In order to design a better experience, I needed to understand how our users prioritized and utilized these functionalities when they searched for hotels.
+In order to design a better experience, I also needed to understand how our users prioritized and utilized these functionalities when they searched for hotels.
 With the help of our Senior Researcher, I sent out a survey to our Rocket Insiders, an exclusive group of our own customers, 96 of who responded.

 *Full survey synthesis linked here